cozy/cozy-stack/docs/konnectors_workflow_example.md

 }
 ```

-6 - SettingsApp asks the user for the additional "saveFolder" config fields.
+6 - SettingsApp asks the user for the additional "save_folder" config fields.
 It could for example use a PICK intents for files.

 7 - SettingsApp does install the konnector